dancout/evolutionary_algorithm/README.md

 # genetic_evolution
- A package that simulates an Evolutionary Algorithm among its generations.
+ A package that simulates a Genetic Evolutionary Algorithm among its generations.

 ## Installation